-- The pageant will consist of Interview, Talent, Onstage Question and Evening Gown Competition.
-There will also be opening and closing production numbers. - Talent music should be received no later than August 1st sent directly to aggiebeckerea@gmail.com - Interviews will be conducted by pageant judges in private and will be 8 minutes long.
-Wear an appropriate business casual outfit. - A special award will be given to the person who sells the most ads/sponsors for the pageant program book. - All award winners will need to turn in a W-9 tax form and will need to complete an award invoice immediately following the crowning of Miss Ocean City.
+More information will be covered at Orientation. - The Talent competition will be judged on talent potential only.
+Use of fire, knives and glitter are prohibited.
+Talent should be a minimum of 1 1⁄2 minutes and a maximum of 2 minutes.
+Judges will deduct points if the performance is longer than two minutes and under the 1 1⁄2 minute minimum.
+For vocalists, the music must be instrumental ONLY.
+Instrumentalists are not allowed to use background music.
+Please email your music to events@ocnj.us Your track should be labeled with your name.
+Props for talent cannot be larger than a folding chair and must be a usable prop.
+Stools are allowed.
+No backdrops.
+If a prop is going to be used, it must be approved at the first rehearsal; no exceptions. - All award winners will need to turn in a W-9 tax form and will need to complete an award voucher immediately following the crowning of Miss Ocean City.
 If you do not turn in a W-9 form and do not complete the voucher after the crowning, you will not receive your award money.
-Everything needs to be processed by September 1. - The winner agrees to hold only the title of Miss Ocean City throughout her reign.
+Everything needs to be processed by September 1. - If a contestant, parent or any member of the contestant's party does not conduct himself or herself in an appropriate manner it may result in immediate disqualification of the contestant and removal from the pageant. - The winner agrees to hold only the title of Miss Ocean City throughout her reign.
 If the contestant holds another crown and wins Miss Ocean City, she must relinquish the other title to fulfill her commitment as Miss Ocean City.